aioobe/dead-simple-jekyll-comments/README.md

 How it works
 ------------
-- Each comment is stored as a yaml file in `_data/comments`
+- Each comment is stored as a yaml [data file](https://jekyllrb.com/docs/datafiles/) in `_data/comments`
-- Comments are rendered with Liquid
+- Comments are rendered entirely with Liquid
 - A static HTML form is included in each article
 - Form submissions are intercepted by [`webhook`](https://github.com/adnanh/webhook) and processed by a bash script
 - This bash script creates a comment file in a separate branch